<?xml version="1.0" encoding="UTF-8"?><rss version="2.0"

 <title>Comments on: Cerebral Palsy &#8211; Specialist Equipment</title>

-<atom:link href="http://www.cerebralpalsyblog.co.uk/2007/07/cerebral-palsy-specialist-equipment/feed/" rel="self" type="application/rss+xml" />
+<atom:link href="https://www.cerebralpalsyblog.co.uk/2007/07/cerebral-palsy-specialist-equipment/feed/" rel="self" type="application/rss+xml" />

 <description>An insight into the life of a parent raising a child with cerebral palsy</description>